francois2metz/node-spore/README.md

 * **0.0.1-dev**

   Middlewares are no more object but a function.
 Middlewares are also async.
-The third argument is a callback.
+The third argument is a callback *next*.

   Added some middlewares.